-Associate Professor of English Language and Literature, 1984 Associate Academic Dean and Director, Whittier Scholars Program, 1992-95 A.B., University of California, Davis M.A., Ph.D., University of Washington Archer, Richard L.
+Interim Vice President for Academic Affairs and Dean of Faculty, 2002 Professor of English Language and Literature, 1984 A.B., University of California, Davis M.A., Ph.D., University of Washington Archer, Richard L.

-Professor of History, 1975 Associate Academic Dean for the Whittier Scholars Program, 1982-92 B.A., M.A., Ph.D., University of California, Santa Barbara Barnstone, Tony D.
+Professor of History, 1975 B.A., M.A., Ph.D., University of California, Santa Barbara Barnstone, Tony D.